DanilleH22/inkpad_book/README.md

 ## Credits

 ### Content
-- [Codemy.com](https://github.com/Pelikantapeten): Youtube video aided in setting up bookmark button and unliking bookmark button.
+- [Codemy.com](https://www.youtube.com/watch?si=h0MdiwlTrnzxDM3b&v=PXqRPqDjDgc&feature=youtu.be): Youtube video aided in setting up bookmark button and unliking bookmark button.
-- [Coding Shiksha](https://github.com/Pelikantapeten): Youtube video aided in setting up Javascript function for buttons clicking to the next page on reading the book..
+- [Coding Shiksha](https://www.youtube.com/watch?si=rvKu1ZYg2DASbKhL&v=85-_8j-u4WI&feature=youtu.be): Youtube video aided in setting up Javascript function for buttons clicking to the next page on reading the book..
 - “Developing with Django” walkthrough: Provided the initial steps for setting up & deploying the site, as well as this, I also used the instructions they provided in order to implement a django book into my app, following the walkthrough once again step-by-step.
 This also includes some formatting for the way each log-in, sign-up & log-out is desiigned.
 - Tutor Support: For helping mee set up Static when it would not work.
 Along with helping me understaing a HTTP ERROR code i could not figure out why was coming up, which lead to me having ot use Gitpod.
 - ['Simple is Better Than Complex'](https://simpleisbetterthancomplex.com/tutorial/2018/01/18/how-to-implement-multiple-user-types-with-django.html): creating types of user groups.
 - [Bootstrap](https://getbootstrap.com/docs/5.2/components/dropdowns/): dropdown nav menu.
 - [Bootstrap](https://getbootstrap.com/docs/5.2/components/card/): dropdown nav menu.
 - Django for beginners by William S. Vincent for setting up test for editing book and editing chapter in the book model.
+- [Lauren-Nicole](https://github.com/CluelessBiker): For giving me notes on my project and helping me fix html showing up in form when editing.

 ### Media